TheThingsIndustries/generic-node-docs/doc/content/getting-started/platform-guide/_index.md

 1. {{% gnse %}} board
 2. {{% gnse %}} application

+## Getting a device

+{{% gnse %}} is currently in Beta phase.
+Join the early access program and become one of the first to access the node at [genericnode.com](https://www.genericnode.com/)

 ## Setting up your node

 To learn to setup your {{% gnse %}}, follow these sections: